 United States (Anchorage)

 According to Karla Brollier, founder of the Climate Justice Initiative, Indigenous women are disproportionately affected by the climate crisis — and they are powerful agents to fight it.
 Building a sustainable future entails harnessing the knowledge, skills and leadership of women in climate action.
-The Climate Justice Initiative is the only indigenous women-led and focused organization in the United States that addresses the multifaceted issue of climate change and climate justice in Indigenous peoples, groups and communities.
+The Climate Justice Initiative is the only indigenous women-led and focused organisation in the United States that addresses the multifaceted issue of climate change and climate justice in Indigenous peoples, groups and communities.

 Karla Brollier, founder